BorisPaunovic/School-Management-System-API/README.md

 ## Contact

 If you have any questions, suggestions, or feedback, please feel free to reach out.
-You can contact the project maintainers by opening an issue on the repository or sending an email to boris.paunovic2111@gmail.com.
+You can contact the project maintainers by opening an issue on the repository.

 Thank you for your interest in the School Management System API project.
 We hope it proves to be a valuable component for building your school management system!